c-blake/cligen/README.md

  3. Only basic procs supported -- no 'auto' types, 'var' types, generics, etc.

 `cligen` supports most basic Nim types (int, float, ..) out of the box, and the system can be extended pretty easily to user-defined types.
-Elaboration this may be helpful when/if you run into harder cases.

 Optional positional command arguments (more on Rule 1)
 ------------------------------------------------------